eligosource/eventsourced/README.md

 First steps
 -----------

 This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the usage of channels.
-Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed from the sbt prompt with
+Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and [FirstSteps.java](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/java/org/eligosource/eventsourced/guide/japi/FirstSteps.java).
+It can be executed from the sbt prompt with

+**Scala:**

     > project eventsourced-examples
     > run-main org.eligosource.eventsourced.guide.FirstSteps

+**Java:**

+    > project eventsourced-examples
+    > run-main org.eligosource.eventsourced.guide.japi.FirstSteps

 The example in this section and all further examples use a journal that is backed by a [LevelDB Java port](https://github.com/eligosource/eventsourced/wiki/Installation#leveldb-java-port).
 For running a [native LevelDB](https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb) instance from sbt, [additional settings](https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb) are required.
 A legend to the figures used in this and other sections is in [Appendix A](#appendix-a-legend).